 The Chess Approach

-For companies who have larger deals, longer sales cycles and a more complex sale and negotiation process, it helps to understand the players in the sale.
-You might know who the decision-maker is but have you identified the gate-keeper, the influencer?
+For companies who have larger deals, longer sales cycles, and a more complex sale and negotiation process, it helps to understand the players in the sale.
+You might know who the decision-maker is, but have you identified the gate-keeper, the influencer?
 When was the last time you reached out to them?
 What meetings did they attend?
 What was discussed?
 There are hundreds of great sales books on Buying Roles and depending on your generation, there’s a sales philosophy to match.
 I’ve met many great sales leaders and while the fundamentals of identifying the key roles in the sale are always the same, the specifics and the strategies are not.
-That’s why it’s important to be able to lay out your contacts at each account and organize them by role.
-It’s even better if you can quickly see the last meeting you had, which role is missing and then easily update for the next deal.
+That’s why it’s important to organize your contacts at each account and organize them by role.
+It’s even better if you can quickly see the last meeting you had, which role is missing, and then easily update for the next deal.